-The idea for starting what would become the Regimes Museum began with a blood stained armband from one of the most notorious regimes in history.
-With a passion for learning anything and everything about World War II, object collecting began in 2003 in a more personal effort to not just read about war stories but to be surrounded by the items that made up that era in history.
-Although this was not a popular subject to be interested in, Dr. Voss found a friend in Mr. Ogden, who also shared a deep passion for history and a strong desire to understand how regimes like those that came and went during World War II came to exist as well as how they ruled over people so completely.
-On a personal level, what became apparent was that dictatorships were a common phenomenon across the globe and throughout history.
-This realization ultimately led to questions around why we, as human beings in a well connected world with the finest technological innovations, still have dictatorships and totalitarianism.
-By the end of 2013 both Mr. Ogden and Dr. Voss came together to start the education-based non profit organization called Regimes Museum to research and learn from the past to help shed a light on crimes of rogue regimes, genocide, wars, human rights issues, and more.
-The founders and all of the staff and volunteers who are drawn to seek the truth and help spread awareness on these important issues have helped shape the Museum and its overall mission to educate and make accessible a one-of-a-kind archive of the world's worst totalitarian systems in an effort to prevent human rights violations through democide and repression to come about again.
+The idea for starting what would become the Regimes Museum began with a bloodstained armband from one of the most notorious regimes in history.
+With a passion for learning anything and everything about World War II, object collecting began in 2003 in a more personal effort to not just read about war stories but to be surrounded by the material culture that made up that era in history.
+Although this was not a popular subject to be interested in, Dr. Voss expanded his collection's focus to include authoritarian and totalitarian dictatorships from the World Wars, the Cold War, and those that survived into the 21st century.
+As the research and quest for archival artifacts expanded, what became evident was that dictatorships were a common phenomenon across the globe and throughout history.
+This realization ultimately led to questions around why we, as human beings in a well connected world with the finest technological innovations, still have dictatorships and the phenomenon of tyranny.
+By the end of 2013 Dr. Voss teamed up with a core group early supporters including Ally Rocha, Moe Rock, and Brent Ogden.
+This team came together to start the education-based nonprofit organization called Regimes Museum to research and learn from the past to help shed a light on crimes of rogue regimes, genocide, wars, human rights issues, and more.
+The founder and all of the staff and volunteers who are drawn to seek the truth and help spread awareness on these important issues have helped shape the Museum and its overall mission to educate and make accessible a one-of-a-kind archive of the world's worst totalitarian systems in an effort to prevent human rights violations through democide and repression to come about again.

 The Regimes Museum is the culmination of an effort to collect, preserve, and archive material, artifacts, eyewitness accounts, and stories from some of the most notorious regimes of the twentieth-century.
 It is both a museum and an educational institution that serves scholars, students, and the general public on a very important topic.
 Our motto is to learn about the phenomenon of tyranny, dictatorship, and repression across history and culture to spread hope, peace, freedom, and awareness on human rights issues.
 Our objective, beyond the preservation and displaying of objects and eyewitness accounts, is to become the premier educational and research institution that provides resources to students, scholars, and the general public while simultaneously enriching our local community and honoring and supporting our veterans